 Customise Substitutions: Modify the

-substitutionsblock in the YAML files to match your device names.Flash the Firmware: Use the ESPHome command line or dashboard to compile and install the firmware.
+substitutionsblock in the YAML files as required.Flash the Firmware: Use the ESPHome command line or dashboard to compile and install the firmware either wirelessly or via USB.

 Adding Features

-Section titled “Bluetooth Proxy”To add bluetooth functionality in Home Assistant add the followin lines to your al60.yaml file:
+Section titled “Bluetooth Proxy”To add Bluetooth functionality in Home Assistant add the following lines to your al60.yaml file:

 esp32_ble_tracker: